 - Proof English proficiency (only required for applicants with a non-Dutch degree).
 Submit your Certified English language test report as described in step 2 'Check entry requirements', section 'English language proficiency' (see above).
 OR Request to be waived for handing in an English Language proficiency test report, by selecting the following option in MyInfo: "I have a diploma/ degree certificate obtained in Australia, Canada (except Quebec), New Zealand, the UK, Ireland, or the USA".
 Please note, we don’t offer the option to request an exemption based on other grounds.
 We only consider requests based on reasons named under step 2 'Check entry requirements', section 'English test exemptions' (see above).
 Your application will only be reviewed after this waiver request has been accepted.
 If the board decides to reject your waiver request, you will need to reapply with a sufficient proficiency test before the application deadline.

 - GRE report (only required for applicants who are currently completing or obtained their Bachelor’s degree outside the EU/EEA).
-If you have a Bachelor’s degree that is obtained outside the EU/EEA and want to be considered for this Master’s programme, you need to provide an official GRE score for the GRE General Test (Verbal Reasoning, Quantitative Reasoning and Analytical Writing) report as part of your application.
-This means that you need to have taken the official test and received your results before the deadline.
+If you have a Bachelor’s degree that is obtained outside the EU/EEA and want to be considered for this Master’s programme, you need to provide an official GRE General Test score report* (Verbal Reasoning, Quantitative Reasoning and Analytical Writing) as part of your application.
+This means that you need to have taken the official test and received your results in time, to submit them along with the rest of your application (since only complete applications will be considered).
 Keep in mind that receiving the GRE results can take up to two weeks after the testing date.
-Test scores received after the application deadline will not be taken into consideration.
-Also, home tests are not accepted.
+Please be aware that home tests are not accepted.
 Test scores are valid for a period of two years.
 No minimum score is required.
 A list of EU/EEA countries can be found here.
-If you have obtained or are going to obtain your Bachelor’s degree in a country that is not identified as an EU/EEA country, you are required to submit a GRE score (Graduate Record Examination) as part of your application.
-If you do not submit a GRE score, your dossier will be considered incomplete and will not be reviewed.
+If you have obtained or are going to obtain your Bachelor’s degree in a country that is not identified as an EU/EEA country, you are required to submit a GRE (Graduate Record Examination) score report as part of your application.
+If you do not submit a GRE score report, your dossier will be considered incomplete and will not be reviewed.

 Please note!
 The aid of professional services for the application process to our programme (other than translation services) may lead to a direct rejection of your application, such as at the discretion of the Admission Committee.